korandabit/profile/_posts/2024-07-22-therapists-for-everyone-else.md

 In my ideal world, there would be a very active subset of therapy with the mission of improving the ecology of psychological well-being; a body that aims to maximize change through PSAs and other messaging campaigns, if not programs for broader psychoeducation.

 When we think about change and behavior, it must be in a highly inter-connected context.
 If there's one thing that's true about humans, it's that there are billions of us.
 It's time to work with the (other) billions of elephants in the room.

+[^1]: Claude helped generate these examples and their contrasting scenarios.